 Learn more about Santee Cooper below

-Santee Cooper water levels are at 75.05 in Lake Marion (full pool is 76.8) and 73.03 in Lake Moultrie (full pool is 75.5).
-Much of the lake is muddy and morning surface water temperatures are in the lower 50s.
+Santee Cooper water levels are down to 75.48 in Lake Marion (full pool is 76.8) and bouncing around 75.25 in Lake Moultrie (full pool is 75.5).
+Water temperatures are in the low 80s.

-Santee Cooper water levels are at 74.29 in Lake Marion (full pool is 76.8) and 73.36 in Lake Moultrie (full pool is 75.5).
-Parts of the lake are muddy and morning surface water temperatures are in the lower 50s.
+Santee Cooper water levels are at 75.73 in Lake Marion (full pool is 76.8) and around 75.5 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures are in the upper 80s.

-Santee Cooper water levels are at 74.80 in Lake Marion (full pool is 76.8) and 73.58 in Lake Moultrie (full pool is 75.5).
-The lower lake is now muddy as all the dirty water moves through the system.
-Morning surface water temperatures are about 53 degrees.
+Santee Cooper water levels are at 75.04 in Lake Marion (full pool is 76.8) and bouncing around 74.9 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures are in the upper 80s.

-Santee Cooper water levels are up to 75.47 in Lake Marion (full pool is 76.8) and 73.44 in Lake Moultrie (full pool is 75.5).
-The upper lake is getting muddy and water temperatures are in the lower 50s.
+Santee Cooper water levels are down to 74.99 in Lake Marion (full pool is 76.8) and bouncing around 74.80 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures are 84-87 degrees on the main lake.

 Read more fishing reports from Santee Cooper and other popular places at the AHQ Report!